proctorlabs/swagger2postman-cli/README.md

       --basepath                  Set the variable name to use for basepath instead of using the definition --pretty                    Pretty-print the JSON output
-      --prerequest.global         Global prerequest script to use in generated collection
+      --prerequest.global         Global prerequest script to use in generated collection --apikey                    API Key to used for uploading collection to Postman servers.
+Requires --collection --collection                Collection ID to update.
+Requires --apikey

 e.g.
 docker run --rm --user $UID:$UID -v $PWD:/opt philproctor/swagger2postman-cli \